gerencianet/gn-api-sdk-php/docs/SUBSCRIPTION_PAYMENT.md

 ```
 Discounts for banking billets works similar to credit cards.
 You just need to add the `discount` attribute.

-The discount may be applied as percentage or with a previous calculated value.
+The discount may be applied as percentage or with a previously calculated value.

 The `type` property is used to specify how the discount will work.
 It may be set as *currency* or *percentage*.

-The first will discount the amount specified in `value` property as *cents*, so, in the example above the amount paid by the customer will be equal `(Charge's value) - R$ 10,00`.
+The first will discount the amount specified in `value` property as *cents*.
+So, in the example above, the amount paid by the customer will be equal `(Charge's value) - R$ 10,00`.

 However, if the discount type is set to *percentage*, the amount will be `(Charge's value) - 10%`.